2i2c-org/2i2c-org.github.io/content/blog/2025/jetstream2-persistent-hub/index.md

 The biggest plus, is the people.
 We got support from [Julian Pistorius](https://github.com/julianpistorius), which has helped us a lot to both fix and validate some of the behaviours we were experiencing.
 Also, going through the [Jetstream2 support process](https://jetstream-cloud.org/contact/index.html) was also a pleasant experience because they were super prompt in answering and they were very nice.

-Jetstream2 has a big plus over the other cloud providers which it’s openness thought the ACCESS program.
-This is something very handy to researchers and less costly than other cloud provides.
-Us being able to offer hubs though this ACCESS program makes things more accessible to more researchers and more cost efficient.
+Jetstream2 has a big plus over the other cloud providers with its openness thought the ACCESS program.
+This is something very handy to researchers and less costly than other cloud providers.
+2i2c being able to offer hubs though this ACCESS program makes things more accessible to more researchers and more cost efficient.

 Higher complexity comes also with more control over the infrastructure which has its advantages.